 - Successful completion of a Master of Pharmacy Degree (MPharm), at an accredited UK university.

-- Successful completion of one year’s pre-registration training overseen by our Pre-Registration Department
+- Successful completion of one year’s foundation training year overseen by NICPLD.
+Further information is available on our Foundation Training Year page.

-- Successful completion of the Pharmaceutical Society NI’s registration exam
+- Successful completion of the Common Registration Assessment.

 - Meeting the fitness to practise requirements for registration as a pharmacist.